rpellerin/rpellerin.github.io/content/berlin-half-marathon-2026-race-report.md

 I met my friend again randomly around km 2.
 Although she was meant to start in pen C, because of my chaotic entry into the pens, she had managed to start a few minutes ahead of me. 😁 We laughed about it, wished each other luck, and I slowly pulled ahead.

-The first 5 kms were pretty monotonous and unexciting.
+The first 5 km were pretty monotonous and unexciting.
 I found my rhythm and ran on average slightly faster than 4'05"/km, quite easily if I'm honest.

 Just after passing the Charlottenburg Palace, around km 5 or 6, I got the impression that I had a tiny pebble in my left shoe, stuck between my sock and sole.
 At first not painful nor truly uncomfortable, the discomfort came and increased throughout the race.
 No matter what I was trying with my toes, the pebble seemed unmovable and stuck.